algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 ### ID

-Each test has a ID which is attributed to it.
+Each test has an ID which is attributed to it.
 This ID follow a specific model like :

 - The first number <mark>1</mark>/01:
   - 1 is linked with the software (without visuals)